-TRIP 1 shows the distance covered since the last reset.
-For example, the distance from one refueling stop to the next.
+TRIP 1 shows the distance since the last reset, such as between two refueling stops.
 TRIP 1 is always running and counts up to 999.9.

 Press the SET button for 5 - 10 seconds.
-Display of TRIP 1 is reset Press the MODE button.
+Display of TRIP 1 is reset Press the MODE but- ton.
 Next display mode on the display